loic-sharma/BaGet/docs/configuration.md

 ## Enabling Package Overwrites

-Normally, pushing a package with an already existing id and version will be rejected.
-You can configure BaGet to instead overwrite the existing package by setting `AllowPackageOverwrites`:
+Normally, BaGet will reject a package upload if the id and version is already taken.
+You can configure BaGet to overwrite the already existing package by setting `AllowPackageOverwrites`:

 ```json
 {